devanshithakar12/Azure-ML-vs-AWS-SageMaker-/README.md

 # Azure-ML-vs-AWS-SageMaker-

 ## Overview
 In this tutorial, you will go through various ways of importing, transforming, analyzing, and exporting data with SageMaker.
-This tutorial will walk you through the steps in Data Wrangler within the AWS SageMaker Studio, AWS SageMaker Canvas, and AWS SageMaker Studio Notebooks.
-You will learn to:
+This tutorial will walk you through Data Wrangler in the AWS SageMaker Studio and AWS SageMaker Canvas.

- * Create

 ## Data Wrangler